mahendra-shinde/kubernetes-demos/05-volume-pod/Readme.md

     # wait for 1 minutes and then
     $ kubectl apply -f volume-pod2.yaml
     # Execute bash on container
-    $ kubectl exec -it volume-pod2 bash
+    $ kubectl exec -it volume-pod2 -- sh
     $ cd /data
     # Try display content of file1
     $ cat file1